-Entropic Communications, LLC
+Entropic Communications, LLC (first action)

 On March 9, 2022, Entropic Communications, LLC ("Entropic") filed a complaint against us and our wholly-owned subsidiaries DISH Network L.L.C. and Dish Network Service L.L.C. in the United States District Court for the Eastern District of Texas.
 The complaint alleges infringement of U.S. Patent No. 7,130,576 (the "576 patent"), entitled "Signal Selector and Combiner for Broadband Content Distribution"; U.S. Patent No. 7,542,715 (the "715 Patent"), entitled "Signal Selector and Combiner for Broadband Content Distribution"; and U.S. Patent No. 8,792,008 (the "008 Patent"), entitled "Method and Apparatus for Spectrum Monitoring."
 On March 30, 2022, Entropic filed an amended complaint alleging infringement of the same patents.
 Generally, the plaintiff accuses satellite antennas, low-noise block converters, signal selector and combiners, and set-top boxes and the manner in which they process signals for satellite television customers of infringing the asserted patents.
 On October 24, 2022, this case was ordered to be transferred to the United States District Court for the Central District of California.
+A companion case against DirecTV was also ordered transferred to the United States District Court for the Central District of California.